yjp20/prism/docs/guides/request-validation.md

 {
    "type" : "https://stoplight.io/prism/errors#UNPROCESSABLE_ENTITY",
-   "title" : "Invalid request body payload",
+   "title" : "Invalid request body payload.",
    "detail" : "Your request body is not valid and no HTTP validation response was found in the spec, so Prism is generating this error for you.", "status" : 422,
    "validation" : [